-During these years Babek defeated 6 Arab armies, destroyed more than 225 thousand of military power of the enemy.
-Nizam-ul-Mulk, a prominent medieval scientist wrote in his work «Siyasetname» (Political Science): «Mohtasim (the Arab halifa) won three victories praising Islam: first is victory over the Byzantines, second- over Babek, and third- over Mezyer from Tabaristan.
-If, at least, one of these victories would not be won, Islam would be annihilated»4.
+During these years Babek defeated 6 Arab armies, destroyed more than 225 thousand of the military power of the enemy.
+Nizam-ul-Mulk, a prominent medieval scientist wrote in his work «Siyasetname» (Political Science): «Mohtasim (the Arab caliph) won three victories praising Islam: first is victory over the Byzantines, second- over Babek, and third- over Mezyer from Tabaristan.
+If at least, one of these victories would not be won, Islam would be annihilated»1.
 To the word by the author of «Siyasetname» we would just add, that though Babek couldn’t win in his struggle against the Arab conquerors, but the basis for the Arab rule was considerably weakened, as a result of this insurrection.

-During the Jalalids rule in the mountainous part of Karabakh the Albanian church revived, as did the Albanian self-conscience, and gorgeous temples, such as Gandzasar (Agdere region), Khotavank (also Dadivank- the Kelbajar region) and others were built.
+During the Jalalids rule in the mountainous part of Karabakh, the Albanian church revived, as did the Albanian self-conscience, and gorgeous temples, such as Gandzasar (Agdere region), Khotavank (also Dadivank- the Kelbajar region) and others were built.
 The Khachin principality reached the highest glory during the rule of Hasan Jalal (1215-1261).

-First of all, it’s well known, that the rulers of Khachin were sovereign, and didn’t depend on neither neighboring Georgian kingdom nor the Armenian principality of Zakaryans, the latter being under the vassal dependence of Georgians.
+First of all, it’s well known, that the rulers of Khachin were sovereign, and didn’t depend on either neighbouring Georgian kingdom or the Armenian principality of Zakaryans, the latter being under the vassal dependence of Georgians.
 Besides, in absolutely none of the historical sources the population of Khachin is mentioned as Armenians, quite the opposite, they are called «Agvans/Agvanians», «outsprings of ancient Albanians» etc. Against the Armenian character of Khachin speak also the revival in this region the Albanian ethnic self-conscience, the attempts of the Khachin royal house to demonstrate the continuity between the Albanian kingdom and the ruling dynasty.

 All that linked the Khachin principality with Armenia was the religious commonness preconditioned with the subordination of the Albanian church to the Armenian during the Arab rule and, as a consequence of this, utilization of the Armenian inscription.
-If to equal the religious and writing commonness with the ethnic one, then we would have to call all medieval Muslim peoples either Persians or Arabs.
+If we equate the religious and writing commonness with the ethnic one, then we would have to call all medieval Muslim peoples either Persians or Arabs.
 Thus, the Khachin principality, as correctly noticed academician I. A. Orbeli, was «a part of ancient Albania».

-- Nizam-ul-Mulk «Siyasetnameh» Baku 1987 p.
-182 (Azeri translation);
+- Nizam-ul-Mulk, «Siyasetnameh», Baku 1987 p.
+182 (Azeri translation)

-- I. Aliyev «Mountainous Karabakh.
-History, Facts, Events» (Nagorniy Karabakh: Istoriya, Fakti, Sobitiya) Baku 1989 p.66 (in Russian)
+- I. Aliyev, «Mountainous Karabakh.
+History, Facts, Events» (Nagorniy Karabakh: Istoriya, Fakti, Sobitiya).
+Baku, 1989, p.66 (in Russian)